jhonnatangomes/repo-provas-back-end/README.md

 # RepoProvas

 This is the back-end part of the RepoProvas application.
 You can find the front-end part [here].
-This is a RESTful API written with node.js.
-All routes of this application are public.
+This is a RESTful API written with node.js in TypeScript.
+All routes have integration tests.

 ### How to run